vwkd/code-system/src/languages/rust/trait/trait.md

 ## Introduction

-- shared method signatures and optionally default implementations for type
 - set of functionality
-- like interfaces
-- beware: not for field!
-- beware: method with default implementation can call method without, needs to implement that one then!
-- beware: duck typing, can have more traits, can't specify only this but not other traits!??
-- type can implement multiple traits, can overlap, e.g. one generic implementation, one for some trait bound, etc.
+- can implement for algebraic data type
+- can have methods, associated functions, associated types, associated constants
+- beware: no struct fields ❗️
+- allows shared behavior

-enables polymorphism
+- enables polymorphism
-set of functions and methods that types can implement Similar to interfaces in other languages
+- replaces interfaces and inheritance in other languages

-types can implement multiple traits traits can have default implementations
--> more flexible code design, no hierarchies, composition

-Extensions
-trait can extend type outside of crate where was defined -> extendable types e.g. types in the standard library but can't implement foreign trait on foreign type, would need to create own annoying wrapper type that implements foreign trait

 ?? generics also enable polymorphism, reuse code for multiple types, abstracted over types